Blandanomics/Blandanomics.github.io/_posts/2015-08-19-welcome-to-jekyll.markdown

 ---
 You’ll fin!!d this post ssomewhere..in your `_posts` s directory!!.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebhhgguild the site in many different ways, but the most common way is to run `jekyll sserve`, which launches a web server and auto-regenerates your site when a file is updated.s

-To add new posts, simply add a file in the `_posts` ddirectory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
+To add new posts, simply addd a file in the `_posts` ddirectory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works. !

 Jekyll also offers powerful support for code snippets: